research-software-directory/research-software-directory/README.md

 If you have scientific output that has not been peer reviewed, use `Item Type` `Report`.
 For instance: reports, white papers, etc.

-If available, add the DOI to the `Extra` field.
+If available, add the DOI to the `Extra` field as `DOI: `

 #### Thesis
 A PhD, Master, or Bachelor thesis.
 Set `Item Type` to `Thesis` and fill in `Bachelor`, `Master`, `PhD` in the `Type` field.
-If relevant, enter `Supervisor:` and or `Promotor:` `Co-promotor:` with the apropriate name to the `Extra` field.
+If relevant, enter `Supervisor:` and or `Promotor:` `Co-promotor:` with the appropriate name to the `Extra` field.

 #### Other types
 Please choose the most appropriate type from `Blogpost`, `Book`, `Book Section`, `Interview`, `Magazine Article`, `Newspaper Article`, `Podcast`, `Radio Broadcast`, `TV Broadcast`, `Video Recording`, `Webpage`.
-And make a best-efford at filling out the other metadata on the `Info` tab.
+And make a best-effort at filling out the other metadata on the `Info` tab.

 ### Linking output
+For the RSD we would like to show the links between projects, people, papers, software, and data.
 Output is already linked to projects via the folders in the Zotero library, and it is also linked to persons via the `Author` metadata.
-However, presentations and publications are often about a specific piece of software or dataset, and we need to enter this link manually.
+However, for presentations and publications covering a specific piece of software or dataset we need to enter this link manually.
 1. Select the item, `Computer Program` or dataset (which is a `Journal Article` with `Extra` set to `itemType: Dataset`)
 2. In the right hand panel, select the `Related` tab
 3. Press the `Add` button